Biolab-PoliTO/CIMAP/docs/_sources/example.rst.txt

   :width: 800
   :align: center

   Representation of muscle activation intervals grouped in clusters and divided by modality.
 For each cluster, is represented the centroid (black lines) identified by the label ‘P’ + ‘N’, where N is the number associated to the cluster.
 The single-element clusters are represented as centroids, thicker but still coloured.
 The cycle belonging to the modalities that did not have enough cycles to build a dendrogram on are represented in the ‘Modality under Th = 10’ panel.
-This representation was generated using ```CIMAP``` v1.0.4.
+This representation was generated using ```CIMAP``` v1.1.0.

 Data saving
 ^^^^^^^^^^^

- Finally, to save the output data, the :func:`~CIMAP.CIMAP.resultsaver` function should be used.
+ Finally, to save the output data, the :func:`~CIMAP.resultsaver` function should be used.
 This function has the property *input_file* set equal to “*None*” by default.
 When called, it will open a window that allows you to select a folder where to save the results.

  .. code-block:: python